Lawrence Ting: Military career

-Lawrence Ting was a graduate of the Republic of China Military Academy of Taiwan in 1961.
+Ting was a graduate of the Republic of China Military Academy of Taiwan in 1961.
 Ting was the First Captain of the Cadet Corp. and the head of the Academy's Cadet Honor Committee.
 He was sent to the US to receive further training at the United States Army Infantry School School and was one of few military officers from Taiwan who completed the US Army Ranger School in Fort Benning, Georgia.
-In 1964, he was awarded the National Defense Scholarship by the Ministry of National National Defense of Taiwan for further graduate-level studies at Columbia University.
+In 1964, he was awarded the National Defense Scholarship by the Ministry of National Defense of Taiwan for further graduate-level studies at Columbia University.

 Ting received a Certificate of Merit from the Superintendent of Republic of China Military Academy in 1958 and a Certificate of Merit from the Chief of Army in 1968.

 Petrochemical career

 In 1976, Lawrence Ting joined the China Gulf Plastics Group, a joint venture with Gulf Oil Corporation of the US.
 He rose through the ranks from Manager, Chief Plant Manager, to Executive Vice President.
 He later became president and equity partner of a number of subsidiary companies.
 At the encouragement of Ting Tsung Chao (T.T.
 Chao), founder of China Gulf Plastics Group, Ting ran for and was elected Chairman of Taiwan Plastics Industry Association.
 He served two terms for a total of 6 years (1988~1994).
 At the request of the government, Ting also served as a Director of the China External Trade Development Council.
 Ting was awarded a Merit Citation by the Minister of the Interior Wu Po-hsiung for services rendered.